dougeby/IntuneDocs/intune/certificates-configure.md

 ## Overview

-1. Ensure you have the correct certificate infrastructure in place.
+1. Be sure the correct certificate infrastructure is set up.
 You can use [SCEP certificates](certificates-scep-configure.md), and [PKCS certificates](certficates-pfx-configure.md).

 2. Install a root certificate or an intermediate Certification Authority (CA) certificate on each device so that the device recognizes the legitimacy of your CA. To do this, create and assign a **trusted certificate profile**.
-When you assign this profile, the devices that you manage with Intune request and receive the root certificate.
+When you assign this profile, the Intune-managed devices request and receive the root certificate.
 You must create a separate profile for each platform.
 Trusted certificate profiles are available for the following platforms:

 	- iOS 8.0 and later
 	- macOS 10.11 and later